Yakvi/sparrow/docs/daycount.md

 `sparrow_console_render.c`: Identified an issue where sometimes a pixel is too big, and sometimes is too small.
 A proper stretching mechanism will need to be implemented if we are to solve this issue.

 For the most part I have reverted my changes to the start of the day.
 I'll need to revisit console rendering code at a later stage.

+## 21. May 15, 2020 - Revert DrawPixel changes

+My attempts in removing scaling artifacts highlighted that I had a very vague understanding of the problem at hand.
+By now I mostly reverted the changes of the last few days except I streamlined the DrawPixel call a bit.
+I will need to revisit this part of code in the future; for now, as exploration code, it's more than enough.